markfinn/complete_MendelMax1.5/README.md

 The full openscad model is in mm15_model.scad.
 Everything else is a part on my machine (but not necessarily my design).

-The model is not entirely done yet, but still usefull.
+The model is not entirely done yet, but still useful.

 ##Todo:
 * switch arduino mount to scad use<> instead of the stl
 * add missing plastic parts to model.
- * slide support corners
  * feet
  * glass corners
  * filament spool